-Exposure: Aperture, Shutter Speed & ISO
+Exposure Control: Aperture, Shutter Speed & ISO

-THAT’S RIGHT, THERE ARE TWO DEVICES TO CONTROL EXPOSURE….
+THERE ARE TWO DEVICES TO CONTROL EXPOSURE….

-THE SHUTTER, is usually a curtain-like device just in front of the film.
+THE SHUTTER – is usually a curtain-like device just in front of the sensor.
 Think of a shade pulled down on a window, and then quickly open it and close it.
-FOR AN INSTANT THE ROOM WAS FILLED WITH LIGHT and the length of time that burst of light filled the room is shutter speed!
+FOR AN INSTANT, THE ROOM WAS FILLED WITH LIGHT, and the length of time that burst of light filled the room is shutter speed!

-That is basically how a shutter controls the amount of light getting to the film.
+That is basically how a shutter controls the amount of light getting to the sensor.
 The time the shade was open determined – to some extent – how much light came into the room – but so did the SIZE of the window!
 That window opening acted as…

+THE APERTURE – which is built inside each lens and controls how much light enters the lens.
 Now for some clarification on shutter speeds.
-Looking at the photo below, you will see the numbers that are changing are the shutter speeds in fractions of a second (i.e. 30 = 1/30, 60 = 1/60).
-This is the time taken from when the shutter opens to when the shutter closes, after you press the shutter release.
+Looking at the photo below, you will see the changing numbers are the shutter speeds in fractions of a second (i.e., 30 = 1/30, 60 = 1/60).
+This is the time taken from when the shutter opens to when the shutter closes after you press the shutter release.

 Moving from one speed to the next one halves the amount of light that enters the camera.
-Moving the other way, to a slower shutter speed, doubles the amount of light that enters the camera.
+Moving the other way to a slower shutter speed doubles the amount of light that enters the camera.
 This change from one speed to another is called moving a stop.
 For instance, moving from a speed of 1/30th to 1/60th of a second is going 1 stop faster, and from 1/60th of a second to 1/250th of a second is moving 2 stops.

 HERE IS A RULE OF THUMB FOR PROPER EXPOSURE OUTDOORS:

-For bright sunny days and the sun is on the subject. f16.
+- For bright sunny days and the sun is on the subject (f16)

-Sunsets and sunrises, low light. wide open @ 1/30th
+- Sunsets and sunrises, low light, wide open @ 1/30th

-SLR meters are getting more advanced all the time offering “spot” metering (you can zero in on one particular spot on the subject, get the right exposure, and lock in that setting and make your photo) … overall metering, reflected metering, incident metering, ……and on and on.
-It is no longer necessary to “bracket” your exposure ( shoot one frame over by one stop, one frame at the indicated exposure, and one stop under the recommended exposure).
+SLR meters are getting more advanced all the time, offering “spot” metering (you can zero in on one particular spot on the subject, get the right exposure, and lock in that setting and make your photo) … overall metering, reflected metering, incident metering, ……and on and on.
+It is no longer necessary to “bracket” your exposure ( shoot one frame over by one stop, one frame at the indicated exposure, and one-stop under the recommended exposure).
 I quit bracketing twenty years ago and have not exposed a frame improperly.

 Therefore, I will not get into other methods of metering.
 All of the recommended exposures from now on will be based on through-the-lens metering with an SLR camera.